 Class object of the hidden class.

-- The binary name whose internal form is given by
+- The binary name in internal form (JVMS 4.2.1) specified by

 com/example/Foo (the internal form of the binary name